zunzun/pyeq2/README.txt

 #    Version info: $Id$

-You will need to install python, numpy and scipy to run this software.
+You will need to install python and scipy to run this software.

 See the Examples directory to get started.
 All of the examples should run by typing "python examplename.py" at a command prompt.